Protect and promote innovation.

 In this program, you will prepare to protect the intellectual property rights of innovators.
 You will build fundamental lawyering skills, a strong understanding of the technical aspects of intellectual property law, and in-depth knowledge in the legal issues surrounding patents, copyrights, trademarks and other areas, including cyber law.

 Listed among the nation's top 50 law schools for public interest and clinical opportunities, the college offers valuable practical experiences representing real clients.
-Learn business law through externships, a rigorous pro bono program, and clinics, like the Small Business Legal Clinic, Low-Income Tax Clinic, and Economic Development Clinic.
+Learn business law through externships, a rigorous pro bono program, and clinics, like the Small Business Legal Clinic and Family Advocacy Center and the Family Justice Clinic.

 Students in this area of emphasis have the option to study in Moscow or Boise.